CAP

-This initial page presents an historical perspective of the Combined Action Platoon (CAP) Program and its place in the Military/Political history of the Vietnam War.
+This initial page presents a historical perspective of the Combined Action Platoon Program and its place in the Military/Political history of the Vietnam War.
 These articles are reproduced simply as a matter of historical record.
-Much has been written about the effectiveness of the CAP Program.
+Much has been written about the effectiveness of the CAP program.
 However, a conclusion is beyond the scope of this Web Site, or me, for that matter.
-We will trust the reader to formulate his/her own opinions.
+We will trust the reader to formulate his/her own opinion.

 For the sake of simplicity, click on each link to visit the page.